Jillian Guillem, left, and Lauren Guillem, seated next to her, hold...

 Adoption Day, Loguercio said, is a day to recognize that "we make a difference and help these children, as we say, find their forever family, somebody they know they can call at 2 in the morning if they have a flat tire even if they’re 25 years old.
 It is the best day of the year for us.
 We see a lot of bad stuff."

-"Motherhood was very important for us, but it didn’t need to be biological," said Lauren Guillem, 36, an engineer from Ronkonkoma.
-She and Jillian, 34, a lawyer, "just wanted to be mothers.
+"Motherhood was very important for us, but it didn’t need to be biological," said Lauren Guillem, 36, a lawyer.
+She and Jillian, 34, an engineer, both of Ronkonkoma, "just wanted to be mothers.
 It’s been a roller-coaster of a journey, but ultimately everything worked out."

 It had been a roller-coaster too for Quintel Steward, 42, a direct support professional from Selden, who adopted her brother Carl Steward, 15.